How to Spend a Perfect Week in London

 London is so jam-packed that you could easily spend a lifetime exploring it.
 But with centrally located accommodation and a seven-day itinerary that balances unmissable experiences with new attractions and some local go-tos, you’ll be well placed to sample the best of the city.
-Whether you’re a first-timer or frequent visitor looking for a fresh perspective, here’s how to get a taste of London’s historic hotspots, glorious gardens, singular shopping and buzzed-about restaurants.
+Whether you’re a first-timer or frequent visitor looking for a fresh perspective, here’s how to get a taste of London’s historic hotspots, glorious gardens, unique shopping and buzzed-about restaurants.

 Day one